 Agent2Agent Protocol

-Agent2Agent Protocol, or A2A, is an open standard for communication, discovery, task management, and collaboration between independent AI agents, especially agents built by different vendors or frameworks.
+Agent2Agent Protocol, or A2A, is an open standard for discovery, communication, task management, and collaboration between independent AI agents, especially agents built by different vendors, frameworks, teams, or organizations.

 Definition